JBSchami/Algorithms-and-Data-Structures/README.md

 I am taking a course on algorithms and data structures during the fall of 2017.
 I learn by doing.
-Therefore to better understand the material taught in the class I have elected to implement my own data structures.
+Therefore to better understand the material taught in the class I have elected to implement my own data structures in C++.

 Currently you will find implementations for the following: